-The Soviet Union produced the Raketa Kopernik in the 1980s as a manner to tout its space exploration, akin to a Soviet moon watch perhaps.
+The Soviet Union produced the Raketa Kopernik - like this all original near new-old (NOS) stock example here - in the 1980s as propaganda piece to brag about its space exploration, akin to a Soviet moon watch perhaps.
 The hour hand took the form of a golden disc, representing the Sun, while the minute hand was the Moon, taking the form of a large ring.
 Paired with a dark black dial evoking the darkness of outer space, once an hour the Sun and Moon hands would overlap for an eclipse on the wrist.

 Named after Nicolaus Copernicus, the Kopernik was imaginatively designed; per the Raketa website, “The first Kopernick watch was launched in the early 1980s, and it is no coincidence that it bears the name of the famous astronomer.
 Its design is entirely inspired by Copernic’s theory of the universe, which led to a fundamental revolution in the science of the 16th century: the sun lies at the centre of the system, and the earth and the moon revolve around it (and not the other way around).”